Ztrimus/speech-emotion-recognition/README.md

 ## How to run file :
 To implement this project on your Machine
 1. Clone this repository.
-2. Go to terminal and type `pip install requirements.txt`.
+2. Go to terminal and type `pip install -r requirements.txt`.
 3. Then open ./Code/main_speech_emotion_recognition.ipynb and run it.

 ## Bugs :